jpw82/NLP_Project/README.md

 POV Character Sentiment Analysis in ASOIF

-These files can be used to perform sentiment analysis in Python 2.7, using textblob and the PatternAnalyzer, on each of the characters in the A Song of Ice & Fire ASOIF) series of novels, also known as the HBO Series Game of Thrones
+These files can be used to perform sentiment analysis in Python 2.7, using textblob and the PatternAnalyzer, on several of the Houses of Westeros in the A Song of Ice & Fire ASOIF) series of novels, also known as the HBO Series Game of Thrones

 Generally what we set out to do was perform sentiment analysis, on 12 of the Houses of Westeros from the point of view of each of the saga's POV characters.
 We did this by searching through the texts for each POV character and picking out units of text which contained a House name, such as Lannister or Stark, and then performing sentiment analysis on that unit of text and storing the results in POV characters data frame.